 Departure for the small village of Slano on the mainland, a peaceful fishermen's village and the starting point for Ston, another, once fortified small village famous for its oysters.
 After exploring the town’s vast medieval ramparts, heading for a small village nearby Mali Ston to learn more about oysters and a special tasting of this delicacy.
 Transfer back to the vessel for the Captain’s dinner with live entertainment.

 Early morning departure to Dubrovnik, one of the world's most beautifully preserved medieval cities.
-Before tied up at the Gruž harbor, enjoy a cruise alongside the old Dubrovnik city walls while lunch is served on deck.
+Before tied up at the Gruž harbour, enjoy a cruise alongside the old Dubrovnik city walls while lunch is served on deck.
 After docking, transfer to the old town for the guided walking tour of this magical town.
 Take the cable car from the Old Town to Srđ mountain to enjoy scenic views of the Walls and the Elaphiti Islands.
 Meander through the narrow streets, exploring the Gothic, Renaissance and Baroque architecture or walk on top of the 1940 m long city walls.
 Overnight in Dubrovnik.

 Day 8: Dubrovnik | Disembark